 The alternative to starting as an officer is to join as a rating, while for part-time roles there's the Royal Naval Reserve (RNR).

 Another option is to join the Royal Marines as a commando, officer or reserve.
 Learn more about joining the Royal Marines.

-Women in the armed forces
+Inclusion and wellbeing in the armed forces